gamesbook/protograf/docs/source/setting_up.rst

 ..
 NOTE::

-    These are minimal guidelines; in case of any doubt or confusion, please refer to the documentation of the tools that are referenced here!
+    These are minimal guidelines; in case of any doubt or confusion, please refer to the full documentation of the tools that are referenced here!

 Linux users
 -----------

-You likely already have a version of Python installed, but it is **strongly recommended** that you set up a new version in a "virtual environment" to work with **protograf**
+You likely already have a version of Python installed, but it is **strongly recommended** that you set up a new version in a "virtual environment" to work with **protograf**.

-Todo this, you can use a modern tool such as ``uv``; see https://ubuntushell.com/install-uv-python-package-manager/
+To do this, you can use a modern tool such as ``uv``; see https://ubuntushell.com/install-uv-python-package-manager/

 You can then use ``uv`` to install an updated version of Python into a